-45.(1) The tax administrator or any other person who has custody or control of information or records obtained or created under this Law must not disclose the information or records except

-(a) in the course of administering this Law or performing functions under it;

-(b) in proceedings before the Assessment Review Board, a court of law or pursuant to a court order; or

-(c) in accordance with subsection (2).

-(2) The tax administrator may disclose to the agent of a holder confidential information relating to the property if the disclosure has been authorized in writing by the holder.

-(3) An agent must not use information disclosed under subsection (2) except for the purposes authorized by the holder in writing referred to in that subsection.
+- 45.(1) The tax administrator or any other person who has custody or control of information or records obtained or created under this Law must not disclose the information or records except - (a) in the course of administering this Law or performing functions under it; - (b) in proceedings before the Assessment Review Board, the civil resolution tribunal, a court of law or pursuant to a court order; or - (c) in accordance with subsection (2). - (2) The tax administrator may disclose to the agent of a holder confidential information relating to the interest in reserve lands if the disclosure has been authorized in writing by the holder. - (3) An agent must not use information disclosed under subsection (2) except for the purposes authorized by the holder in writing referred to in that subsection.